-Psychic Testing: In the last few weeks, we compared our Psychic applicant testing procedures to a company whom we referred to as “Sign Up.”
-We labeled them Sign Up because anyone could sign up to be a Psychic on their website.
+Psychic Testing: In the last few weeks, we analogized our Psychic applicant testing practices to a business whom we referred to as “Sign Up.”
+We marked them Sign Up because anyone could sign up to be a Psychic on their website.

 Recently, Sign Up has administered multiple-choice tests to their Psychic staff regardless of the number of years listed.
 We had to chime in and state that a multiple-choice test has disadvantages, especially when the psychic and prospective candidate is taking the test online from the comfort of his/her home.

 Indeed, anyone can take a test on another’s behalf.
 Also, such an analysis is an open book test.
 Anyone can “Google” answers to questions.